Nam Ngiep 1 is a 290 MW hydropower project is located in Bolikhamxay and Xaysomboun provinces of the Lao PDR. The project is being built and

 Two dams and power stations are constructed along the Ngiep River in Bolikhamxay.
 The main dam height 167 m willcreated a water storage reservoir covering a 67 km2 area extending into Xaysomboun province.

 At the main dam site a primary power station generated around 272 MW of electricity for export to Thailand and release water to a regulating pond where a second dam and power station generate around 18 MW of electricity for local use.
 The re-regulating dam ensures smooth release of water to minimize the disruption on water levels in the river downstream.

-NNP1 is working with local people and authorities to build high-quality new houses and community facilities for the villagers moving to the Houaysoup area, The Company is also developing a range of livelihood programmes for people directly affected by the project.
+NNP1 together with local people and authorities build high-quality new houses and community facilities for the villagers moving to the Houaysoup area.
+The Company is also developed a range of livelihood programmes for people affected by the project.

 Environmental protection is also crucial to the long-term success of the project and NNP1 has created a dedicated Environmental Management Office to ensure that the project minimizes its local footprint and also contributes to improved conservation measures and environmental awareness on a national scale.

 The Project is located on the Nam Ngiep River, a tributary of the Mekong River.
 The river joins the Mekong at Pakxan which is located about 150 km away from Vientiane Capital.
 The Nam Ngiep River originates in Xiang Khouang Province and runs about 160 km before joining the Mekong, 1,300 m lower in elevation.
 The Project area stretch from Bolikhamxay Province to Xaysomboun Province, the main dam, re-regulation dam and powerhouse are located in Bolikhan District, Bolikhamxay Province while major part of the reservoir area belongs to Hom District, Xaysomboun Province.